ksnovak/Multigame_Browser/README.md

 * BIG: "Show me the top overall streams, excluding games X, Y, and Z"
 * COOL: Option for auto-refresh at certain intervals
 * COOL: Change selection to be a tag-selection type thing instead of Selects & Textboxes
-* COOL: Cache client preferences somehow
+* COOL: Cache client preferences
+    * Cookies
+    * "Option" settings definitely worth saving (language and "include top"), those would rarely change
+    * Next most worthwhile would be saving the include/exclude list.
+    * Maybe save the game selection as "My favorites" and have it quickly accessible, but not sure about always defaulting to showing those.
 * BIG: Accounts
     * Saving preferred settings
     * Shortcuts for certain settings